Ribose Structure

 ATP, Ribonucleic Acid (RNA) & Deoxyribonucleic Acid (DNA)

-Nucleotides are the building blocks of nucleic acids.
-Each monomer of nucleic acid, is called a nucleotide, and consists of 3 portions:
+Nucleotides are monomers (small molecules) that are the building blocks of nucleic acids.
+Each nucleotide, and consists of 3 portions:

 • one or more phosphate groups